GedMullen/2016-2017/rdbms.md

 ##Exercises

+Complete previous weeks exercises first.
 Create a file in your sqlexercises folder on Ygritte called "wk7.sql" and complete the following exercises:

 <br>1 .
 Display each last name in the employees table with a count of the number of occurrences of that last name.
 <br>2 .
 Display each first name in the employees table with a count of the number of occurrences of that first name.